HsKA-OSGIS-archive/KarlsruheDamageReport/README.md

 	#Handler of scripts wsgi
 	AddHandler wsgi-script .wsgi

 4º Add into this folder "C:\ms4w\Apache\modules" the file "mod_wsgi.so".
-You can find this file in our configuration_help folder located in our github
+You can find this file in our configuration_help folder located in our github.

 5º Continuing into the "httpd.conf" file; add these lines after the last LoadModule: